SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/create.md

 ![Add trigger for new flow -screenshot][img5]

 > [!NOTE]
-> It *is* possible to create a flow without any automated trigger.
-We will discuss this special case in another topic.
+> It *is* possible to create a flow without any automated trigger - by using contact task menu or selection task.​ We will discuss this special case in another topic.

 | Trigger | Description |
 |---|---|